 I have referred to Prof Askari's works per my research requirement & comprise only a small tip of his vast reservoir.

-Dr. Sanjay Garg, Director of the Swami Vivekananda Cultural Centre, Kazakhstan
+Dr. Sanjay Garg, Former Director of the Swami Vivekananda Cultural Centre, Kazakhstan

 Prof. Syed Askari was part of a cadre of excellent Indian historians such as Sir Jadunath Sarkar, Govind Sardesi.
 These were all major figures in the discipline at the height and endtime of colonial rule, and their works.
 I'd also be interested to read some more of Prof. Askari's works as he was a true scholar and well known among Indian historians and intellectuals.